Exit Criteria Explained: Ensuring Quality in Every Software Release

 Why are Exit Criteria Important?

-• Quality Assurance: Making sure the software achieves set quality standards and user expectations, which helps reduce defects and improves overall user satisfaction.
+• Quality Assurance: Ensures that software meets quality standards and user expectations, thereby reducing defects and increasing general user satisfaction.

-• Risk Mitigation: Setting clear exit criteria assist teams manage their risks related to software defects, security issues, and performance problems before the software is deployed.
+• Risk Mitigation: While defining clear exit criteria help teams manage their risks related to software defects, security issues, and performance problems before software deployment.

 • Resource Management: Facilitating efficient allocation of testing resources, optimizing testing efforts, and maintaining project schedules and budgets effectively.